han0110/plonkish/README.md

 Then the proving time (in millisecond) will be written to `target/bench/{hyperplonk,halo2,espresso_hyperplonk}` respectively.

-To further see cost breakdown of proving time, run the same bench commanad with an extra cargo flag `--features timer`, then pipe the output to plotter `cargo run plotter -- -`, and the result will be rendered in `target/bench`.
+To further see cost breakdown of proving time without witness collecting time, run the same bench commanad with an extra cargo flag `--features timer`, then pipe the output to plotter `cargo run plotter -- -`, and the result will be rendered in `target/bench`.
 For example:

 ```sh
 cargo bench --bench proof_system --features timer -- ... \
   | cargo run plotter -- -
 ```

+Note that `plotter` requires `gnuplot` installed already.